acend/infrastructure/README.md

 ### Change RKE2 configuration after initial bootstrap

 The rke2 configuration is in `/etc/rancher/rke2/config.yaml` and was initially generated with terraform and deployed using cloud-init.
-Terrafrm does not change this anymore after initial node setup.
-Thereform you have to manually change (or recreate the node).
+Terraform does not change this anymore after initial node setup.
+Therefore you have to manually change (or recreate the node).
 After a change run `systemctl restark rke2-server`.
 On the agent nodes, run `systemctl restart rke2-agent`.
 You have to change the settings on all nodes.

 ### Change Cilium configuration

 The Cilium Helm values are in `/var/lib/rancher/rke2/server/manifests/rke2-cilium-config.yaml` on the server nodes.
 You have to change it on all nodes.
 Afterwards RKE2 automatically reconfigure cilium.
-RKE2 uses a cilium version bundled in the [rke2-cilium](https://github.com/rancher/rke2-charts/blob/main/charts/rke2-cilium/rke2-cilium) Helm chart from RKE2.
+RKE2 uses a Cilium version bundled in the [rke2-cilium](https://github.com/rancher/rke2-charts/blob/main/charts/rke2-cilium/rke2-cilium) Helm chart from RKE2.
 The used version is shown in the [RKE2](https://github.com/rancher/rke2/releases/) release notes.

 ### Observe network traffic with hubble and the hubble-ui